 When to fly

-The best time to book a flight to Riga, weather-wise, is in the spring (March to May), before the humidity sets in, but while temperatures are still pleasant in the teens.
+The best time to book a cheap flight to Riga, weather-wise, is in the spring (March to May), before the humidity sets in, but while temperatures are still pleasant in the teens.
 This shoulder season is another popular period, as temperatures are still comfortable and rainfall is at a minimum.

 The summer months, from June through August, brings a mixed batch of weather.
 Heat and humidity hit the city without reserve.
 Temperatures rest in the low 20s most of the season and warm, sunny days are supplemented almost constantly by rainy ones.
 If you like the warmer weather and don’t mind dodging a few spots of rain then this would be the ideal time to visit.
-This is also the peak season, so flights and accommodation may be more expensive.
+This is also the peak season, so flights to Riga and accommodation may be more expensive.

 Autumn in Riga is a dreary time and lead up to winter.
 From September to November the temperature plummets to around 10 degrees and there is quite a bit of rain.
 This is possibly the worst time to visit due to the weather conditions, although this may be the best time to get cheap flight and accommodation deal.
 If you do happen to take advantage of possible travel deals, then the Riga Restaurant Week is a real treat for foodies.
 During October locals and visitors have the chance to taste the best of the season’s products, prepared by highly experienced chefs at a range of restaurants across the city, at discounted prices.